cihuuy/nest-web/README.md

 ### `'ctf' mode [-c/--ctf]`

 I've developed a special "quick" mode for CTF players; although this is certainly not limited to just them.
-Suppose you've got a common CTF up and running from TryHackMe or HackTheBox via OpenVPN, this mode, when toggled, will look for such interfaces (`tap0/tun0`) and automatically start serving on whichever one it finds on port 8080.
+Suppose you've got a common CTF interface up and running from TryHackMe or HackTheBox via OpenVPN, this mode, when toggled, will look for such interfaces (`tap0/tun0`) and automatically start serving on whichever one it finds on port 8080.

 ---
 ![ctf](https://github.com/cr-0w/nest/blob/main/demo/ctf.gif)